 Online marketing, including search, social and advertising, should be ongoing marketing efforts just like other forms of marketing.
-Make no mistake, there is no silver bullet – good online marketing and optimization requires ongoing effort as long as your site exists.
-But, having a consistent and likeable personality will help you as long as you do it.
+Make no mistake, there is no silver bullet – good online marketing and optimization require an ongoing effort as long as your site exists.
+But, having a consistent and likable personality will help you as long as you do it.

 Consumers in 2013 – especially those in the Millennial generation – want to like the businesses they patronize.
 They want to agree with the worldview of that business, but they can’t do that if the business doesn’t have a point of view.
 Taking a stance and having a personality also assures that a business will have “unique content,” and we’ve all heard a million times that Content is King when it comes to search engines.

 Having an online content personality and point of view also shows passion about your business, knowledge of your business, and authority – expertise (let’s drop the “thought leadership” mumbo-jumbo) – in your industry.
 Those are attributes that are likely to get your content shared via social media, and that will cause other websites to link to your site.
 Ultimately, that’s a very tangible asset to boost your site’s search rankings.

 Let’s look at some examples of brands with an online content personality and how they outstrip their competitors.
 If you look at an aisle of deodorant in your grocery store, what makes one stand out from another?
 All antiperspirant/deodorants work pretty much the same way, and they all smell more or less manly.
 But, I bet there’s only one with a personality that you know, and that’s what saved Old Spice from oblivion.